Cyclic operads, Koszul complexes, and hairy graph complexes: Examples from -algebras with involution

-\begin{rem} The identification given below in terms of graphs is related to the general case of the hairy graph complexes given in Section \ref{sect:complexes}.
-However, in this section, we have `blown up' the vertices of the usual hairy graph complexes to give the black edges below.
-This allows us to contract hairs, giving rise to the white vertices below. \end{rem}
+There is a geometric description in terms of suitable graphs, as explained below.
+This is related to the general case of the hairy graph complexes given in Section \ref{sect:complexes}.
+However, in this section, we have `blown up' the vertices of the usual hairy graph complexes to give `black edges'; this allows us to contract hairs, giving rise to `white vertices'.

-Fix $t\geq s$; we consider the following labelled directed graphs (modulo relations): \begin{itemize} \item $t$ directed black edges labelled by elements of $B$, subject to the $\sigma$-chord orientation relation and with an order (which gives rise to orientation signs); \item $t-s$ directed red edges; changing the direction gives an orientation sign; \item $2 (t-s)$ gray vertices; these are bivalent with one black and one red edge attached; \item $2s$ univalent white vertices, labelled bijectively by elements of $\mathbf{2s}$, with one black edge attached. \end{itemize}
+Fix $t\geq s$; we consider $\kk$-linear combinations of the following labelled directed graphs (modulo relations): \begin{itemize} \item $t$ directed black edges labelled by elements of $B$, subject to the $\sigma$-chord orientation relation and with an order (controlling orientation signs); \item $t-s$ directed red edges; changing the direction gives a sign; \item $2 (t-s)$ gray vertices; these are bivalent with one black and one red edge attached; \item $2s$ univalent white vertices, labelled bijectively by elements of $\mathbf{2s}$, with one black edge attached. \end{itemize}

 As usual, one can focus upon the connected components of such graphs; there are two possibilities: \begin{enumerate} \item a `string' with endpoints given by two white vertices; \item a `wheel' with no white vertices. \end{enumerate}